AI-vidence/antakia/docs/tutorial2.md

 Then the main question is : how to define these regions ?

-> [!IMPORTANT]
+> **Note**
-> The AntakIA method consists in finding clusters in **two spaces** at the same time : the space with our `X` values (aka "values space" or "VS"), and a space with the same records, but using, as variables, the explanation for each variables.
+The AntakIA method consists in finding clusters in **two spaces** at the same time : the space with our `X` values (aka "values space" or "VS"), and a space with the same records, but using, as variables, the explanation for each variables.
 We call the latter the "explanations space" or "ES".
 Put another way, VS shows the values as we seee them, and ES shows the same values, but as the trained model sees them.

 Then, finding relevant regions consists in finding clusters in VS corresponding to clusters in ES.
 Then we find regions where records are alike **and** records are explained similarly. **Then, on these regions we can find simple models, with few variables that are explainable and replace the former "black box".**